MichaelWarmbier/Console-Minesweeper/README.md

 ## File System

-* Source - All source .cpp/.h files, if any.
+* Source Files - All source .cpp/.h files, if any.

 * Sprite Sheet - Holds one file, the main sprite sheet used for the game.